Cyclone Guba: Aftermath

 The Papua New Guinea government declared a state of emergency in Oro Province and gave K50 million to help the province's communities.
 The Papua New Guinea Defence Force and local United Nations officials will assist in the relief, rehabilitation and reconstruction efforts.
 Australia donated A$1 million in humanitarian relief to the affected regions.
 Five Royal Australian Air Force aircraft, three Australian Army helicopters a Royal Australian Navy landing craft and other Australian Defence Force personnel were sent to Papua New Guinea to assist in the relief; along with supplies which include water purification tablets, water containers, emergency shelters, blankets and generators.
 The AusAID organised a mission to assess the damage to infrastructure and to report priority relief needs.

 Four bridges were constructed at a cost of more than K139 million to replace the bridges washed out by the cyclone.
 The project was finished in 2016.
 Restoration on the bridges did not begin until after the 2012 election.
 The funding for restoration was provided by Australia.
 Canstruct was contracted to build the bridges.

-Naming
+Naming, records, and retirement

-This was the first time that a cyclone had been called Guba anywhere in the world.
-The name Guba was retired by the World Meteorological Organization, and was replaced with the name Maila.
-Tropical cyclones rarely form in TCWC Port Moresby's Area of Responsibility.
-When a cyclone does form, it automatically gets its name retired.
-Guba was the first tropical cyclone to be assigned a name from Port Moresby's name lists since Tropical Cyclone Epi in 2003.
-It is the first tropical cyclone to occur in the Queensland region in the month of November since 1977.
+The name Guba was retired by the World Meteorological Organization, and was replaced with the name Maila in List A and the name Auram was added to List B (backup list).
+Tropical cyclones that form in TCWC Port Moresby's Area of Responsibility are assigned a certain name only once, as they are automatically removed after their usage.

+Guba was the first tropical cyclone to be assigned a name from Port Moresby's name lists since Cyclone Epi in 2003.
+It was also the first tropical cyclone to occur in the Queensland region in the month of November since 1977.
+No storm would be named by Port Moresby until Cyclone Maila in 2026.
+Overall, Guba was the seventh name to be used (and retired) from Port Moresby's naming list after Manu, Agi, Aivu, Adel, Upia and Epi.